• Skip to primary navigation

 How to Make Homemade Marinara Sauce

 An easy Marinara Sauce is also known simply as Tomato Sauce.
-This sauce is ideal for pasta, lasagna, and stuffed shells; you can even use it as pizza sauce.
+This sauce is ideal for pasta, lasagna, and stuffed shells; it can even be used as a pizza sauce.

 marinara sauce in mason jar